JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    ![Improved style of the Compose Multiplatform app on desktop](first-compose-project-on-desktop-7.png){width=350}

+> You can find this state of the project in our [GitHub repository](https://github.com/kotlin-hands-on/get-started-with-cm/tree/main/ComposeDemoStage2).
+>
+{type="tip"}

 ## Refactor the design

 The application works, but it's susceptible to users' typos.
 For example, if the user enters "Franse" instead of "France",